 and the U.S.

-Interestingly, these suggestions
+Happily, these suggestions

-don't cost anything.
+do not cost anything.

 In fact, some of these health recommendations save you money, yet are very effective and simple to implement.